psychemedia/modelit-binder/README.md

 If you are just trying to get the PDB files for models few sequences, go to the [the model.it Server](http://pongor.itk.ppke.hu/dna/model_it.html#/modelit_form).

 This repository is set up to allow automated prcoessing of sequences through the model.it server with additional visualization by PyMOL.
 Start by pressing the `launch model.it` button above or below.

 In the notebook launches, I have added some examples illustrating how to use the pipeline.
 You can also add your own data and run it through.

+The PyMOL images can be colored to reflect curvature and bendability if bendIt data is provided from results run through the bendit-binder pipeline.

 Technical Details